STL Containers begin() / end() returns const_iterator ?

 iterator begin(); const_iterator begin() const;

-in the code above is a constant map, not a mutable map (maybe it is a member of a class and that code is inside constant member function?).
-Thus the call tomymap.begin()
+The problem is that mymap in the code above is a constant map, not a mutable map (maybe it is a member of a class and that code is inside constant member function?).
+Thus the call tomymap.begin() will pichup the overload that returns a const_iterator instead of the overload that returns an iterator.

 End